mgechev/ngresizable/readme.md

 # Angular Resizable

-Simple, tree-shakable, AoT, Universal and WebWorkers friendly resizable component for Angular (2 and beyond).
+Simple, tree-shakable, AoT, Universal and Web Worker friendly resizable component for Angular (2 and beyond).

 # How to use?